 While anyone can suffer from substance use disorder, certain factors make some people more susceptible to addiction.
 Some of these factors include:

-- Previous mental health disorder – Some mental health conditions like ADHD or anxiety can cause patients to self-regulate their emotions using drugs.
+- Previous mental health disorder – Some mental health conditions like Attention Deficit Hyperactivity Disorder or anxiety can cause patients to self-regulate their emotions using drugs.

 - Peer pressure – Studies have shown that teenagers and young adults are more likely to abuse drugs if their peers are also using it.